ardagnir/athame/README.md

     sudo make install

 ##Bugs
-- Missing multibyte and right-prompt support for Zsh.
-- Tab indentation doesn't work in python2.
+- Tab indentation doesn't work in the python2 shell.
 (You can indent with spaces though)
 - See [issues](https://github.com/ardagnir/athame/issues) for more.
 - If you see a bug without an issue, create one.

 ##License
 GPL v3